Ukraine during World War I: Ukraine after the Russian Revolution of 1917

-The brutality did not end with the end of the First World War for Ukrainians.
-Fighting actually escalated with the beginning of the Russian Revolution of 1917.
+Towards the end of the First World War, the fighting in Ukraine escalated further with the beginning of the Russian Revolution of 1917.
 The revolution began a civil war within the Russian Empire and much of the fighting took place in the Ukrainian provinces.
 Many atrocities occurred during the civil war as the Red, White, Polish, Ukrainian, and allied armies marched throughout the country.

 There were a couple of attempts during this period when the Ukrainians successfully established their own state.
 One was with the capital in Kiev and the other in Lemberg, but neither one of them gained enough support in the international community and they both failed.

 The 1919 Treaty of Versailles secured the borders of Ukrainian land after those of other European countries.
 In the West, Galicia and western Volhynia were left to Poland.
 The Kingdom of Romania gained the province of Bukovina.
 Czechoslovakia secured the former lands of Austria-Hungary, Uzhhorod and Mukachevo.
 The remaining central and eastern Ukrainian provinces were left to the Soviet Union.
 As a result of World War I and the Russian Civil War, Ukrainian nationalists looked on as their attempt to attain statehood crumbled in favor of other countries' territorial expansion when 1.5 million had died in the recent fighting.